The sunken face is a common condition that affects many individuals, such as aging or simply getting older.

 Teeth provide a rounded, more compact look that allows the individual to develop overtime correctly, even at an older age.

-Missing teeth is another common factor for the sunken face condition that affects many people without them knowing, and by the time they realize it, it will too late, and treatment will be necessary.
+Missing teeth is another common factor for the sunken face condition that affects many people without them knowing, and by the time they realize it, it will be too late.

 Thanks to our intuitive tech, we can perform various treatments and offer solutions that would otherwise be difficult to restore.

-So, missing teeth can also produce the same results like the loss of jaw bone would cause.
+So, missing teeth can also produce the same results as the loss of jaw bone would cause.

 The dentistry field allows for many outstanding procedures that would not have been possible twenty years ago, as well as in the medical health field.

 In health, the facial skin that surrounds your face rests over your gums and teeth.

 Treating them properly will undoubtedly resolve any performance or functions your mouth would generally be able to execute.